 This project provides two important policy implications.
-First, it offers valuable insights for the construction of future infrastructure developments.
-Currently, infrastructure projects face rising costs due to extensive permitting processes and higher land prices (Brooks and Liscow, 2023).
-The dual challenge is building cost-effective infrastructure while minimizing displacement.
-This paper's findings show that displacement has long-lasting adverse effects.
-Internalizing these costs would have increased the building cost of the IHS by 10% during the first years of highway construction.
-Second, it deepens our understanding of ongoing placed based policies.
-Current programs, like the 2022 Reconnecting Communities and Neighborhoods project, focus on areas affected by highways rather than individuals.6 Displaced individuals bear a disproportionate burden and are more likely to leave their neighborhoods.
-Based on my results, targeting individuals or their descendants, rather than just neighborhoods, would more effectively mitigate the negative consequences of highway construction.
+First, understanding the costs of displacement informs the cost-benefit analysis of new infrastructure projects.
+The safeguards implemented to protect individuals at risk of displacement have become so large that building new infrastructure projects is increasingly challenging, effectively treating the costs of displacement as if they were infinite (Brooks and Liscow, 2023).
+Accounting for these costs would have increased the construction expenses of the IHS by 10% during its initial years.
+Thus, understanding the costs of displacement is essential for policymakers to build much-needed infrastructure while protecting those displaced.
+Second, this paper deepens our understanding of ongoing place-based policies designed to address the consequences of highway construction.
+Current programs, like the 2022 Reconnecting Communities and Neighborhoods project, focus on areas affected by highways rather than individuals.6 The results show that displaced individuals bear a disproportionate burden of the costs of construction, but also relocate to different neighborhoods.
+Thus, policies that target individuals or their descendants, rather than just neighborhoods, would be more effective in addressing the long-term consequences of highway construction.

 The findings in this paper contribute to two strands of the literature.
 First, it deepens our understanding of the long-run consequences of displacement.
-To the best of my knowledge, this paper is the first to study the direct consequences of displacement caused by public good provisions on individuals.7 Existing literature has focused on the long-run effects of displacement caused by environmental disasters, wars, or accidental events such as great fires and hurricanes, situations in which aid is usually provided (Becker et al., 2020; Deryugina and Molitor, 2020; Nakamura et al., 2021; Schwank, 2023).
-In contrast, I examine displacement caused by highway construction, a humanmade event that offered no compensation to the affected individuals at the time.
-Second, this paper further contributes to our understanding of the economic determinants and consequences of the IHS, which transforms neighborhoods in lasting ways (Weiwu, 2023; Valenzuela-Casasempere, 2024; Bagagli, 2023; Mahajan, 2023).8 I develop methods to study the impact of IHS construction on individuals rather than neighborhoods and apply them to the study of highway-induced displacement.
-Tracing individuals after displacement provides insights into the mechanisms underlying its long-run effects.
-For instance, I show that the neighborhoods to which displaced individuals relocated played a key role in mediating the negative consequences of displacement.
+To the best of my knowledge, this paper is the first to study the direct effects of displacement caused by infrastructure provision on individuals.
+Existing literature on the long-run effects of displacement has primarily focused on environmental disasters, wars, or accidental events such as major fires and hurricanessituations in which aid is typically provided (Becker et al., 2020; Deryugina and Molitor, 2020; Nakamura et al., 2021; Schwank, 2023).
+In contrast, I analyze displacement caused by highway construction, a human-made event in which affected individuals received no compensation at the time.
+Second, this paper contributes to the literature on the economic determinants and consequences of the IHS in cities (Weiwu, 2024; Valenzuela-Casasempere, 2024; Bagagli, 2023; Mahajan, 2023).7 Relative to the previous literature, the method I develop allows me to study the impact of IHS construction on individuals rather than neighborhoods and apply them to the study of highway-induced displacement.